Slow cooker reviews: Features explained

 Below, we highlight the features and specifications you should consider when buying a new slow cooker.

-Once you've decided the size and type of slow cooker you need, head straight to our full slow cookers reviews to find out the best models, as well as the slow cookers you should avoid.
+Once you've decided the size and type of slow cooker you need, head straight to our full slow cookers reviews to find out how different models have done in our tests, including the slow cookers you should avoid.
+If you'd like to find out which slow cookers excelled, head straight to our list of slow cooker Best Buys.

 Slow cooker size

 Slow cooker sizes vary.
-The largest have around 6-litre cooking pots with a useable volume of 4.5 litres.
+The largest are around 6 litres, with a useable volume of 4.5 litres.
 This can contain enough stew for six to eight adults.

-Common smaller sizes include 3.5 litres cooking pots with a useable volume of 2 litres.
+Common smaller sizes include 3.5-litre cooking pots with a useable volume of 2 litres.
 These are large enough to feed at least two people.

 Oval slow cookers vs round slow cookers